 Effective July 1, 2016, UCRP was amended to provide a new tier of pension benefits under the Retirement Choice Program.
-The new program tier provides eligible University employees hired (or becoming eligible) on or after July 1, 2016 (and certain eligible rehires who return to work after a tier break in service) a choice between two primary retirement benefit options: (1) Pension Choice, which is the UCRP pension benefit with covered compensation for new hires capped at the California Public Employees' Pension Reform Act (PEPRA) salary pensionable compensation limit or, (2), Savings Choice, which is a defined contribution plan-only option on eligible pay up to the IRC section 401(a)(17) compensation limit (IRC limit).
+The new program tier provides eligible University employees hired (or becoming eligible) on or after July 1, 2016 (and certain eligible rehires who return to work after a tier break in service) a choice between two primary retirement benefit options: (1) Pension Choice, which is the UCRP pension benefit with covered compensation for new hires capped at the California Public Employees' Pension Reform Act salary pensionable compensation limit (PEPRA maximum) or (2) Savings Choice, where the primary retirement benefit is provided from contributions to the DC Plan on eligible pay up to the IRC §401(a)(17) compensation limit (IRC limit).

 For eligible employees who elect Pension Choice and who are subject to the PEPRA maximum for members coordinated with Social Security, both the University and eligible participants make mandatory DC Plan retirement contributions on a pretax basis for the supplemental benefit to the DC Plan.
 For designated faculty, the University contributes 5.0 percent on all eligible pay up to the IRC limit.
 For staff, the University contributes 3.0 percent on eligible pay above the PEPRA maximum up to the IRC limit.
+The University supplemental contributions are fully vested after five years of service.
 Both designated faculty and staff contribute 7.0 percent on eligible pay above the PEPRA maximum up to the IRC limit.

-For Savings Choice, the participant contributes 7.0 percent, and the University contributes 8.0 percent.
+For Savings Choice, the participant contributes 7.0 percent on a pretax basis, and the University currently contributes 8.0 percent.
 University contributions under Savings Choice are fully vested after one year of service.

-Voluntary DC Plan contributions, which employees make on an after-tax basis, are held in the Plan's After-Tax Account.
+Voluntary DC Plan contributions, which employees make on an after-tax basis, are held in the DC Plan's After-Tax Account.
 The maximum amount employees may contribute annually as after-tax voluntary contributions is determined by the IRC §415(c) limit.
-Generally, this amount is the lesser of 100 percent of the participant's adjusted gross University salary or \$55,000 in 2018 and \$56,000 in 2019.
+Generally, this amount is the lesser of 100 percent of the participant's adjusted gross University salary or \$56,000 in 2019 and \$57,000 in 2020.
 This limit takes into account all annual additions, including any pretax employee and University contributions to the DC Plan.
 After-tax contributions are deducted from net income and also may be invested in and transferred among any of the investment options available to the UCRSP Plans.